 After assigning all PhDs who applied by the deadline into 50% TAships and any PhD students with 100% exceptions (granted by the head of the department), attempt to use all remaining funding to hire qualified undergrad TAs, so we get as much class coverage as possible.
+In case the number of the applied PhDs is excessively high and leaves only limited slots for undergraduates, the TA assignments staff/faculty (Hanseup, LuCinda, Amy) will discuss to make a decision on which combinations should be used for the better goods of the department.

 Classes are broken into 3 categories: